Garland, Arkansas: Highways

 Garland has a small airstrip on the south side of the town that is mostly used by crop dusters.

 Education

 Lafayette County School District operates public schools.
-On July 1, 1990, the Garland School District consolidated into the Lewisville School District.
+On July 1, 1990, the Garland Arkansas School District consolidated into the Lewisville School District.
 On July 1, 2003, the Lewisville district consolidated with the Stamps School District to form the Lafayette County district.